 With closed in toes, and tread soles for comfort and all day Summer walking.

-Try not to get white ones – you look like an American tourist so I have been told, and in some countries, American folks are unfortunately not so well accepted as UK or Aussies
+Try not to get white ones – you look like a tourist so I have been told.

 Get jandals flip flops or whatever you want to call them.